anaconda/ae5-vscode/README.md

 ## Installation

-We have broken up the installation process into four steps below:
+We have broken up the installation process into the steps below:

 1. _Set the tool volume to read-write._
 2. _Pre-installation steps._